goziri71/lms-work/POSTMAN_API_TESTING_GUIDE.md

 3. **Students:**

    - Can view their courses
-   - Can register for WSP courses
+   - Can register for WPU courses
    - Can purchase marketplace courses

 4. **Staff:**